Bánh canh

 A bowl of bánh canh cua (bánh canh with crab soup).

 A bowl of bánh canh cá lóc (bánh canh with snakehead soup).

 The Vietnamese word bánh refers to items such as noodles or cakes that are made from flour, and canh means "soup."

+People in Tay Ninh have a unique way of eating Trang Bang rice noodle soup, dividing the serving into two bowls: one bowl containing the noodles and broth, and the other for the meat and vegetables, which are dipped separately, hence the name "two-bowl rice noodle soup."
+Trang Bang rice noodle soup is often served with sun-dried rice paper, another Tay Ninh specialty.